 Ask the surgeon if he or she has privileges to perform the surgery you want at a nearby surgery center.
 Perhaps they are recommending wide-awake surgery only because they cannot legally use intramuscular or intravenous sedation or general anesthesia sedation in their office.

-Dr. Viggiano is fully trained to do all the procedures he does at his registered and accredited office surgery center since he has privileges to perform them all at St. Lucie Surgery Center and Blue Water Surgery Center.
+Dr. Viggiano is fully trained to do all the procedures he does at his registered and accredited office surgery center since he has privileges to perform them all at St. Lucie Surgery Center and Surgery Center at Jensen Beach.
 He is therefore licensed to use the safest and most comfortable-for-the-patient sedation available.
 Dr. Viggiano is not forced to subject his patients to the anxiety and pain of fully alert surgery.